Carmen Belén Richardson: Early years

 Richardson was born in Santurce.
 Her parents felt that she had a special talent for acting at an early age and in 1939 when she was nine years old they had her audition for a child's role in a radio soap opera on the WNEL Radio Station.
 The people at the station were so impressed with her that they hired her on the spot.
 She attended the Central High School of Santurce where she actively participated in her school plays.
 On one occasion when she was 14 years old, Juan Ramón Jiménez, the Spanish Nobel Prize winner, was present for one of her presentations.
 He was impressed by what he saw to the point that he offered to pay Richardson's university tuition.

 Puerto Rican television pioneer

 Richardson enrolled at the University of Puerto Rico where she studied Dramatic Arts.
 In 1954, after she graduated, Puerto Rican television pioneer and producer Tommy Muñiz, offered her a role in his new program El Colegio de la Alegria.
 She played the part of "Lirio Blanco", a funny, extremely tall girl who could open her eyes in amazement extremely wide.
 Thus, Richardson became the second black Puerto Rican actress in Puerto Rico's television industry, after Rita Delgado, in 1955.
+Néstor Muñiz was who recommended Richardson to his brother, who was looking for actors to play students in this sketch.
+Muñiz was skeptical that at such a young age and with a background in drama she was well suited with comedy, but she won the role in an audition.
+A gesture where she opens her eyes wide was noted by Néstor Muñiz when he visited the radio studio was noted as a potential comedy bit.
 She was also to act as a comedian in other television shows such as La Criada Malcriada in the role of Jazmín, Hogar Dulce Hogar as María Antonieta de los Ángeles Monroig López and in Esto No Tiene Nombre.
 In Esto No Tiene Nombre, she made comical imitations of many personalities.
 Among those who she imitated were Angela Davis and Roberta Flack.